cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 Cloudpilot is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
-Cloudpilot is based on the original POSE emulator and currently emulates Palm IIIc, Palm V and Palm m515 devices.
+Cloudpilot is based on the original POSE.
+Currently, the following devices are emulated:

+-   Palm IIIcc
+-   Palm V
+-   Palm m515
+-   Palm m130
+-   Tungsten W (silkscreen version)

 # Usage